scholarslab/praxis/tutorials/bash/index.md

 totally gone from the system and can never be recovered (short of some kind of insane hardware-level recovery, but even that's unlikely).

-Whenever you use rm, just make sure you're dialed in and not doing something dopey.
-And make sure that the command is formed correctly; a mistake here could destroy massive swaths of your file structure.
+Whenever you use <code>rm</code>, just make sure you're dialed in and not doing something dopey.
+And make sure that the command is formed correctly; a mistake here could destroy massive swaths of your file system.

 Let's delete a single file.
 Change into the testdir directory that we just copied.
 There should be the four text files in there.
-To remove a single file, type "rm textfile1.txt".
-Type "ls" to confirm that the file was deleted.
-Now, delete two files at once with "rm "{textfile2.txt,textfile3.txt}".
-Now, there should be just the last "textfile4.txt" file - confirm this with "ls".
+To remove a single file, type <code>rm textfile1.txt</code>.
+Type <code>ls</code> to confirm that the file was deleted.
+Now, delete two files at once with <code>rm {textfile2.txt,textfile3.txt}</code>.
+Now, there should be just the last "textfile4.txt" file - confirm this with <code>ls</code>.

 Now, the scary part - deleting entire directories.
-Change back up into the Projects directory ("cd ../..").
-Again, type "ls" just to make sure that you are where you think you are - there should be the original "testdir" and the "anotherdir", which contains the (now mangled) copy of "testdir".
-Delete "anotherdir" with this command - "rm -rf anotherdir/".
+Change back up into the Projects directory (<code>cd ../..</code>).
+Again, type <code>ls</code> just to make sure that you are where you think you are - there should be the original "testdir" and the "anotherdir", which contains the (now mangled) copy of "testdir".
+Delete "anotherdir" with this command - <code>rm -rf anotherdir/</code>.

-Type "ls" - the directory should be gone.
+Type <code>ls</code> - the directory should be gone.
 Here, the "-rf" flag is similar to the "-r" flag that we used with "cp" - it stands for "remove files".
-In other words, wipe out everythin in site.
+In other words, wipe out everythin in sight.

-To give a sense of how dangerous "rm" can be, consider this - the command "rm -rf /" will delete the entire file structure on the hard drive.
+To give a sense of how dangerous <code>rm</code> can be, consider this - the command <code>rm -rf /</code> will delete the entire file structure on the hard drive.
 That's because unix interprets the "/" as meaning the highest-level directory on the system.
 So, the command goes through all of the files on your computer and drops all of them.
 Bad times.

-# tar
+## <code>tar</code>

-Last, we'll cover a compression utility called "tar".
-A "tar" file is essentially the same as a "zip" file - it's an archive that bundles together a lot of files or directories into a single unit.
-In this exercise, I won't spell out all of the traversal, listing, and add/removal commands that were covered above - see if you can figure them out.
+Last, we'll cover a compression utility called <code>tar</code>.
+A .tar file is essentially the same as a .zip file - it's an archive that bundles together a lot of files or directories into a single unit.
+In this exercise, I won't spell out all of the traversal, listing, and add/removal commands that you'll need to use - see if you can figure them out.

 Make sure you're in the Projects directory, and do this:

 1. Create a new directory.
 2. Change into the new directory.
 3. Create three blank text files.
+Try to do this with a single command.
 4. Create a new subdirectory.
 5. Move the three files into the subdirectory.
-Try to do this with a single command.
+Again, try to use just one command.

 Now, we have a folder with three files in it.
-Let's create a "tar" file called "anyname.tar" out of that folder with this command - "tar cvf anyname.tar dir/", where the "dir" is the name of the directory that you created in step 4 above.
+Let's create a .tar file called "anyname.tar" out of that folder with this command - "tar cvf anyname.tar dir/", where the "dir" is the name of the directory that you created in step 4 above.
 Confirm that the file got created.
 The new file